-Dr. Stanford Feinberg is a specialist in neurology (brain & spinal cord disease) and sleep medicine.
-His average rating from his patients is 4.0 stars out of 5.
+Dr. Stanford Feinberg is a physician who specializes in neurology (brain & spinal cord disease) and sleep medicine.
+His average patient rating is 4.0 stars out of 5.
 These areas are among his clinical interests: nerve conduction studies (NCS), multiple sclerosis (MS), and parkinson's disease.
-Dr. Feinberg's professional affiliations include Bryn Mawr Hospital and WellSpan Health.
-Dr. Feinberg is an in-network provider for several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and Coventry.
-New patients are welcome to contact his office for an appointment.
-After attending MCP Hahnemann School of Medicine, he completed his residency training at Boston Medical Center, Rhode Island Hospital, and Penn State Hershey Medical Center.
+Dr. Feinberg is affiliated with Bryn Mawr Hospital and WellSpan Health.
+Dr. Feinberg is an in-network provider for United Healthcare Platinum, United Healthcare Navigate, Coventry, and more.
+He is accepting new patients.
+He obtained his medical school training at MCP Hahnemann School of Medicine and performed his residency at Boston Medical Center, Rhode Island Hospital, and Penn State Hershey Medical Center.

 Clinical interests: Electromyography, Multiple Sclerosis, Parkinson's Disease, Dementia, Nerve Conduction Studies, ...
 (Read more)